hpriya1603/report-coding-challenge/README.md

 ### Installation

-To run this Application, run the following commands in the command prompt/terminal, in the root folder of the project
+To run this application, run the following commands in the command prompt/terminal, from the root folder of the project

 ```
 ./gradlew clean && ./gradlew build